 NFT or “Nutrient Film Technique” uses a flat growing surface positioned at a slight decline.
 A thin ‘film’ of nutrient solution is continuously running along the surface of the growing table.
-Usually plants are held in place by neoprene discs, or rooted in rock-wool cubes to create the anchoring needed so plants won’t wash away or fall over.
+Usually, plants are held in place by neoprene discs, or rooted in rock-wool cubes to create the anchoring needed so plants won’t wash away or fall over.
 The film of water is usually a fraction of an inch deep, with most of the roots actually being out of the water.
 The roots will get plenty of aeration, which in turn should lower the risk of root problems.
-It is however vital to protect the roots from light, and to keep them a bit moist.
+It is, however, vital to protect the roots from light and to keep them a bit moist.
 A cover for the growing table is important to regulate the moisture content of the air around the roots.

 NFT systems are usually recirculating.
-Nutrient solution constantly flows past the roots, and even though it’s just a thin film, there will be plenty of water moving past the plant roots.
-Disposing the nutrient solution after one pass would increase water consumption in a massive way, and will be destructive to garden efficiency, which you would normally expect hydro to offer.
+The nutrient solution constantly flows past the roots, and even though it’s just a thin film, there will be plenty of water moving past the plant roots.
+Disposing of the nutrient solution after one pass would increase water consumption in a massive way, and will be destructive to garden efficiency, which you would normally expect hydro to offer.
 Depending on the plants and their nutrient consumption, the pH and EC levels of the nutrient solution will gradually change as it passes through the plant roots.
-Because of this gradual change it is advisable to increase the number of growing tables instead of their length.
+Because of this gradual change, it is advisable to increase the number of growing tables instead of their length.

 Since NFT is utilizing a thin film of water that is constantly flowing it’s absolutely vital that the water keeps moving.
 If the water stops moving for whatever reason, the plants quickly start to show severe drought problems.
 It is therefore advisable to use two pumps for the same application.
 In case one of the pumps breaks the other will still keep the roots moist.
 Root zone temperature control can be ideal in an NFT system, but it can also become the Achilles heel.
 If the root zone is properly insulated from outside temperature influences it will only take a small amount of energy to increase or decrease the nutrient temperature, an essential part of hydroponics.
 If the root zone is not shielded from these outside influences the temperature will most likely get too high during the day.
 One of the biggest advantages due to this is the small amount of nutrient solution in use, although some kind of buffering is always a good thing.